gosicksky/VS-BART/README.md

 install.packages("BartVS_0.1.0.tar.gz")
 ```

-BartRF and BartRI is for the code submitted in revision.
+BartRF and BartRI is only for the code submitted in revision.

 ## Functions